medieval music notation

 Z

-Apply the rules to actual musical compositions
+Apply the principles of Ars Nova Notation to actual musical compositions

 Z